semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 * *attach*: The `attach` command is used for attaching to a running `job`.
 * *logs*: The `logs` command is used for getting the logs of a `job`.
-* *port-forward*: The `port-forward` command is used for redirecting the network traffic from a running job to the local machine.
+* *port-forward*: The `port-forward` command is used for redirecting the network traffic from a job that is running in the VM to your local machine.
 * *help*: The `help` command is used for getting help about `sem` or an existing `sem` command.
 * *init*: The `init` command is used for adding an existing GitHub repository to Semaphore 2.0 for the first time and creating a new project.